 “Depending on which study you believe and what industry you’re in, acquiring a new customer is anywhere from five to 25 times more expensive than retaining an existing one.
 It makes sense: you don’t have to spend time and resources going out and finding a new client — you just have to keep the one you have happy.”

-Because the subscription model keeps businesses on their toes to satisfy customers, they often extend customer lifetime value.
-This decreases the need for constant investment in attracting new customers.
+Because the subscription model keeps businesses on their toes to satisfy customers, they often extend customer lifetime value and lead to word of mouth recommendations.

 By breaking down higher costs into manageable monthly payments, subscriptions make it easier for customers to commit to your offering, meaning you will appeal to a broader audience than when selling a higher-priced one-time payment product or service.